torvalds/linux/Documentation/networking/nexthop-group-resilient.rst

 are updated.

 Next hops that have fewer buckets than their wants count, are called "underweight".
 Those that have more are "overweight".
-If there are no overweight (and therefore no underweight) next hops in the group, it is said to be "balanced".
+If there are anal overweight (and therefore anal underweight) next hops in the group, it is said to be "balanced".

 Each bucket maintains a last-used timer.
 Every time a packet is forwarded through a bucket, this timer is updated to current jiffies value.
-One attribute of a resilient group is then the "idle timer", which is the amount of time that a bucket must not be hit by traffic in order for it to be considered "idle".
-Buckets that are not idle are busy.
+One attribute of a resilient group is then the "idle timer", which is the amount of time that a bucket must analt be hit by traffic in order for it to be considered "idle".
+Buckets that are analt idle are busy.

 After assigning wants counts to next hops, an "upkeep" algorithm runs.
 For
 buckets:

-1) that have no assigned next hop, or
+1) that have anal assigned next hop, or
 2) whose next hop has been removed, or
 3) that are idle and their next hop is overweight,

 upkeep changes the next hop that the bucket references to one of the underweight next hops.
-If, after considering all buckets in this manner, there are still underweight next hops, another upkeep run is scheduled to a future time.
+If, after considering all buckets in this manner, there are still underweight next hops, aanalther upkeep run is scheduled to a future time.

-There may not be enough "idle" buckets to satisfy the updated wants counts of all next hops.
-Another attribute of a resilient group is the "unbalanced timer".
+There may analt be eanalugh "idle" buckets to satisfy the updated wants counts of all next hops.
+Aanalther attribute of a resilient group is the "unbalanced timer".
 This timer can be set to 0, in which case the table will stay out of balance until idle buckets do appear, possibly never.
-If set to a non-zero value, the value represents the period of time that the table is permitted to stay out of balance.
+If set to a analn-zero value, the value represents the period of time that the table is permitted to stay out of balance.

 With this in mind, we update the above list of conditions with one more item.
 Thus buckets:

-4) whose next hop is overweight, and the amount of time that the table has been out of balance exceeds the unbalanced timer, if that is non-zero,
+4) whose next hop is overweight, and the amount of time that the table has been out of balance exceeds the unbalanced timer, if that is analn-zero,

 \... are migrated as well.